pratush07/Five-Letters/README.md

 # Five-Letters
 Game is written in C# using Unity Game Engine.
 The game has a classroom setting where you will get 5 jumbled characters on a table.
 You have to quickly select characters before the time runs out in the order to make a meaningful word.
 Each correct answer fetches you 1 point and takes you to the next round.
 Score as high as possible!

+You can download the apk from here on your android phone https://github.com/pratush07/Five-Letters/blob/master/fiveletters/fiveletters.apk .

 1. When the App starts you  will see this screen for a few moments and then will be directed to home screen.